-I/We, or a member of my/our firm/network firm/partners have provided the following professional services to [insolvent Entity name/Insolvent Debtor name] in the 24 months prior to the acceptance of this appointment:
+I/We, or a member of my/our Ffirm/, network firm/partners have provided the following professional services to [insolvent Entity name/Insolvent Debtor nameCompany Name] in the 24 months prior to the acceptance of this appointment:

-Nature of Professional Services Reasons [Including when, period over which, I/We believe that this relationship does not result in a conflict and Professional Fees paid for of interest or duty because: Professional Services provided]
+Nature of Professional Services Reasons [Including when, period over which, and I/We believe that this relationship does not result in a conflict Professional Fees paid for, of interest or duty because: Professional Services provided] • iv.

-iv.
 No other relevant relationships to disclose

-There are no other known relevant relationships, including personal, business and professional relationships, from the previous 24 months including with [insolvent Entity name/Insolvent Debtor name], an associate/related entity of [insolvent Entity name/Insolvent Debtor name], a former insolvency practitioner appointed to [insolvent Entity name/Insolvent Debtor name] or any person or entity that has security over the whole or substantially whole of [insolvent Entity name/Insolvent Debtor name]'s property and other assets that should be disclosed.
+There are no other known relevant relationships, including personal, business and professional relationships, from the previous 24 months with [insolvent Entity name/Insolvent Debtor nameCompany Name], an associate/related entity of [insolvent Entity name/Insolvent Debtor nameCompany Name], a former insolvency practitioner appointed to [insolvent Entity name/Insolvent Debtor nameCompany Name] or any person or entity that has security over the whole or substantially whole of [insolvent Entity name/Insolvent Debtor nameCompany Name]'s property and other assets that should be disclosed.